Financial Analysis: Baltic International USA (BISA) vs. Its Rivals

-Baltic International USA (OTCMKTS:BISA – Get Rating) is one of 713 public companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
-We will compare Baltic International USA to similar companies based on the strength of its analyst recommendations, earnings, profitability, institutional ownership, risk, valuation and dividends.
+Baltic International USA (OTCMKTS:BISA – Get Rating) is one of 713 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Baltic International USA to related companies based on the strength of its dividends, profitability, risk, valuation, institutional ownership, earnings and analyst recommendations.

-This is a summary of recent ratings and price targets for Baltic International USA and its rivals, as provided by MarketBeat.
+This is a summary of current recommendations for Baltic International USA and its rivals, as provided by MarketBeat.com.

 |Sell Ratings